D-Vspec/dvSql/docs/README.md

 # Documentation Index

-Welcome to the dvSQL lexer documentation.
-This directory contains comprehensive documentation for the SQL lexer project.
+Welcome to the dvSQL parser and lexer documentation.
+This directory contains comprehensive documentation for the SQL parser and lexer project.

 ## Documentation Structure